corda/corda-docs/content/en/docs/cenm/1.4/network-map.md

 checks are required.

-In order to retrieve the network map and parameter data, the signing service will communicate with the Network Map service via its [ENM internal server](#enm-internal-server).
+In order to retrieve the network map and parameter data, the signing service will communicate with the Network Map service via its [CENM internal server](#cenm-internal-server).
 This is the only configuration option that is needed if signing is being done via the external signing service.